 As a parent, you may have questions about vaccines for your preteen.
-Below is the information you need from pediatricians to be confident about your decision to vaccinate.
+Below are frequently asked questions and answers you need from the American Academy of Pediatrics (AAP) to be confident about your decision to vaccinate.

 Why is the HPV vaccine recommended at age 11 or 12 years?